jhvanderschee/jekyllcodex/_without-plugin/breadcrumbs.md

 ### Introduction

-Breadcrumbs: one line of text shows a page's location in the site hierarchy.
-User testing shows many benefits and no downsides to breadcrumbs for secondary navigation.
+Breadcrumb paths are a single line of links (often placed above the title) that show a page's location in the site hierarchy.
+Every website should have breadcrumbs, as it benefits SEO as well as the users understanding of the sites structure.

 ### How it works

-The following code looks at the permalink and translates it into a breadcrumb/path:
+This code looks at the path of the current page to destill the breadcrumb path.
+This approach has a small footprint, as only the current page has to be consulted during the build of the breadcrumbs.
+Additionally, this code does not require the breadcrumbs to be explicitly defined in the front matter / YML.
+This means the path can be defined by your file and folder structure or by your (native Jekyll) path variables.
+The following code looks at the permalink and translates it into a breadcrumb/path.

+[expand]

 ```
 {% raw %}<div id="breadcrumbs">